 LP gas consumption depends upon individual use of appliances and the length of time operated.
-Each gallon of LP gas produces about 91,500 BTUs of heat energy.
+Each gallon of LP gas produces about 91,500 BTUs (96,350 kilojoules) of heat energy.
 Following is a list of typical appliance consumption when turned on fully for one hour of operation: